dirambora/Spring-Reactive-Guide/README.md

     5. onError() which is called if there’s an exception.<br>

- COMPARISON TO JAVA8 STREAMS
+### Comparison to Java8 Streams
 The core difference is that Reactive is a push model, whereas the Java 8 Streams are a pull model.
 In a reactive approach, events are pushed to the subscribers as they come in.

-BACKPRESSURE
+### Backpressure
 Backpressure is when a downstream can tell an upstream to send it less data in order to prevent it from being overwhelmed.